LMicol/offwrist-detection/README.md

 ## HA function

-You can also find the HA function as described in our publication [here](https://github.com/LMicol/offwrist-detection/blob/main/Fct_HA_NAid_Condor_v3.1.R).
+You can also find the HA function [here](https://github.com/LMicol/offwrist-detection/blob/main/Fct_HA_NAid_Condor_v3.4.R).

+**We used v3.1 in the publication analyses, but no important change in results is seen with fixes/edits.*